Yuta-KTD/cclog_output/README.md

 - Interactive browsing with fzf
 - Browse all projects across your system sorted by recent activity
 - Resume conversations directly from the browser
+- Export sessions to Markdown files with structured formatting
 - Performance optimized with Python helper script for large conversation histories
 - Stream-based processing for efficient memory usage
 - Duration and message count columns in the conversation list